-I have been an educator, facilitator and co-creator in schools and communities, with adults and youth in the classroom, in workshops, seminars, ceremonies, and through my published curricula.
-(See: Coming of Age Education) The major themes carried through my work during this time include:
+I am an educator, facilitator and co-creator in schools and communities, with adults and youth in the classroom, in workshops, seminars, ceremonies, and through my published curricula.
+(See: Education) The major themes carried through my work during this time include:

 My personal development regarding a conscious and intimate relationship with my female body and gaining courage to bring women’s issues into the light.
 Also, the desire to integrate the relationship the female body has with the moon phases via the menstrual cycle and that these cycles are reflected in the processes of the cycle of life and death.
 Further, the female body’s relationship to life and death is akin to the experiences of the earth, the seasons and Nature.
-Experiences of motherhood created a strong bond with the earth and Nature/nurture.
-This strong foundation is necessary to build the holistic approach to puberty and adolescence which I bring to the middle school students in my charge.
+For me, the experiences of motherhood created a strong bond with the earth and Nature/nurture.
+These factors build a strong foundation for my holistic approach to puberty and adolescence which I bring to communities.
 Secondly, reflecting and coming to terms with my own experiences and feelings during puberty and adolescence lays the groundwork for understanding youth and their needs as well as builds courage and confidence to lead other adults and teens.

-Early work during these years centered on rites of passage for teens transitioning to adults in a welcoming community.
+During the 90’s, another theme centered on rites of passage for teens transitioning to adults in a welcoming community.
 My appreciation for the importance of community festivals and ceremony grew out of my early childhood experiences in the Roman Catholic Church, my participation in theatre production and my deep connection to indigenous cultures.
-(See: Life Celebrations)
+(See: Life’s Celebrations)